Ship of the line: Evolution of design

 In the 17th century fleets could consist of almost a hundred ships of various sizes, but by the middle of the 18th century, ship-of-the-line design had settled on a few standard types: older two-deckers (i.e., with two complete decks of guns firing through side ports) of 50 guns (which were too weak for the battle line but could be used to escort convoys), two-deckers of between 64 and 90 guns that formed the main part of the fleet, and larger three- or even four-deckers with 98 to 140 guns that served as admirals' command ships.
-Fleets consisting of perhaps 10 to 25 of these ships, with their attendant supply ships and scouting and messenger frigates, kept control of the sea lanes for major European naval powers whilst restricting the sea-borne trade of enemies.
+Fleets consisting of perhaps 10 to 25 of these ships, with their attendant supply ships and scouting and messenger frigates, kept control of the sea lanes for major European naval powers while restricting the sea-borne trade of enemies.

 The most common size of sail ship of the line was the "74" (named for its 74 guns), originally developed by France in the 1730s, and later adopted by all battleship navies.
-Until this time the British had 6 sizes of ship of the line, and they found that their smaller 50- and 60-gun ships were becoming too small for the battle line, while their 80s and over were three-deckers and therefore unwieldy and unstable in heavy seas.
-Their best were 70-gun three-deckers of about 46 m long on the gundeck, while the new French 74s were around 52 m.
+Until this time the British had six sizes of ship of the line, and they found that their smaller 50- and 60-gun ships were becoming too small for the battle line, while their 80s and over were three-deckers and therefore unwieldy and unstable in heavy seas.
+Their best ships were 70-gun three-deckers of about 46 m long on the gundeck, while the new French 74s were around 52 m.
 In 1747 the British captured a few of these French ships during the War of Austrian Succession.
 In the next decade Thomas Slade (Surveyor of the Navy from 1755, along with co-Surveyor William Bately) broke away from the past and designed several new classes of 51 to 52 m 74s to compete with these French designs, starting with the Dublin and Bellona classes.
 Their successors gradually improved handling and size through the 1780s.
 Other navies ended up building 74s also as they had the right balance between offensive power, cost, and manoeuvrability.
 Eventually around half of Britain's ships of the line were 74s.
 Larger vessels were still built, as command ships, but they were more useful only if they could definitely get close to an enemy, rather than in a battle involving chasing or manoeuvring.
 The 74 remained the favoured ship until 1811, when Seppings's method of construction enabled bigger ships to be built with more stability.